nisnig/nisnig.github.io/masters-projects.md

 ## Welcome to my Github Portfolio

 I am a Data Scientist.
-I recently graduated MSc.
-Data Science from the Asian Institute of Management, Makati, Philippines.
+I graduated MSc.
+Data Science from the Asian Institute of Management, Makati, Philippines in 2021.
 Following are the projects I worked on during my program.

 ### Project Highlights